We create exceptional theatre experiences, inspiring generations to explore the wonder of their world.

 A former VFW Club owned by the City, dedicated volunteers transformed this facility’s dance floor, bar, and other areas into a working theatre by adding a stage, light booth and elevated seats in the auditorium.
 They also created a scene shop, costume shop, make-up and dressing rooms, prop room, offices and classrooms.
 These areas were again renovated and expanded in the mid-80’s to meet the needs of the growing organization.

-ImaginOn: The Joe and Joan Martin Center is children’s learning center, a collaboration between Children’s Theatre of Charlotte and Charlotte Mecklenburg Library.
+ImaginOn: The Joe and Joan Martin Center is a collaboration between Children’s Theatre of Charlotte and Charlotte Mecklenburg Library.
 ImaginOn houses the Spangler Children’s Library, Teen Loft, and Tech Central for Charlotte Mecklenburg Library system and features Children’s Theatre of Charlotte’s office space, two state-of-the-art venues, a costume shop, a scene shop, educational classrooms, and rehearsal space.